mendixlabs/smart-apps-computer-use/README.md

 # Technical considerations

+- The Mendix app needs to run on a different port than the servers in the Anthropic computer use demo VM.
+The GenAI Showcase typically runs on 8080, so either change the GenAI Showcase app, or change the 8080 of the anthropic http_server.py (in our setup this http_server is not strictly needed anyway so it can also be removed from entrypoint.sh) and update the ports list in the docker run command accordingly.
+- The streamlit chat UI in the anthropic demo image is present by default at port `8501`, but not strictly needed or used for our setup.
+- The VM interface runs on port `6080` by default.
+This can be used to see what the model is executing: the virtual desktop can be shown in the browser via [http://127.0.0.1:6080/vnc.html?&resize=scale&autoconnect=1&view_only=1&reconnect=1&reconnect_delay=2000](http://127.0.0.1:6080/vnc.html?&resize=scale&autoconnect=1&view_only=1&reconnect=1&reconnect_delay=2000) which also takes care of reconnecting and refreshing automatically.
+- The server from `my_server.py` runs on port `8081` by default.
+If the Docker image is so that this server runs on a different port, the constant in the ComputerUse_AmazonBedrock showcase module called `ServerEndpoint` needs to be changed accordingly in Studio Pro.
+- If using Mac with Parallels: the Docker container (and hence http servers) typically runs on Mac and the Mendix app runs in Parallels.
+When port forwarding cannot be used, the constant in the ComputerUse_AmazonBedrock  module called `ServerEndpoint` needs to be changed in Studio Pro: replace `http://localhost:8081` with `http://[your IP address]:8081` (see wifi settings or use the IPv4 value from whatismyip.com to get your IP address).
+- The computer use version is by default set to `computer_20250124` in both the Mendix showcase (action microflow `ChatContext_ChatWithHistory_ActionMicroflow_ComputerUse`) and `my_server.py` when filtering the `tool_group`.
+If a different version (at the time of writing `computer_use_20241022` is an alternative) is required, it needs to be changed on both sides.

+# Troubleshooting

-- When editing files and running on Windows (e.g. using VS Code) there might be issues in line feed encodings.
-Change the "End of Line Sequence" to LF using the setting at the bottom bar in VS Code, typically it says CTRL by default.
-This needs to be checked for the following files:
+- Executing the `docker run` command runs into the following error `./entrypoint.sh: ./start_all.sh: /bin/bash^M: bad interpreter: No such file or directory`.
+This is most likely due to using Windows apps for editing files and running causing specific behavior in line feed encodings.
+As a solution: change the "End of Line Sequence" to **LF** using the setting at the bottom bar in VS Code, typically it says **CTRL** by default.
+This needs to be changed to **LF** for at least the following files:
   - Dockerfile
   - image/entrypoint.sh
   - image/mutter_startup.sh